Battle Chasers: Reception

-Although issue 10 of Battle Chasers was not released, it was 14th in the Top 300 comics list with an estimated pre-order of 60,860.
+Although issue #10 of Battle Chasers was not released as part of the initial run, it was 14th in the Top 300 comics list with an estimated pre-order of 60,860.

+Other media

 Film adaptation

-In March 2003, Twentieth Century Fox optioned feature rights to the fantasy comic book series with Gil Netter attached to produce.
+In March 2003, 20th Century Fox optioned feature rights to the fantasy comic book series with Gil Netter attached to produce.
 Stuart Hazeldine was considered to adapt the screenplay.